-My Notes on The Magical Carousel by Patrizia Norelli-Bachelet, sixth chapter, Virgo.1
+My Notes on The Magical Carousel by Patrizia Norelli-Bachelet, seventh chapter, Libra.1

 Union, Awareness of the Origin

 They get so elevated that the ground below disappears, and a heavy mist envelops them as they gain altitude.
 Visibility reduces to almost zero as if the author wanted to paint the picture of the children strolling on clouds.
 No sooner does the idea of a cloud walk cross the mind than the action comes to a screeching halt.
 But without being able to see, obscured by the mysterious mist, there is no apparent reason to explain what is happening.

 The motion of the elevator then gently begins to rock to and fro.
 Readers get the sense that the rocking is like a cradle, a rocking chair, or to use Thea’s words “like a giant pendulum.”
 The movement slows and comes into balance, and a gentle wind wafts its way past their faces, lifting their hair, as well as their moods.
 They “feel light and airy.”
 Gradually, the mist clears.
 They can see again, but their feet are still in the clouds.

 A delightful scene emerges with pastel colors that “shade the walk”, a quaint lane lined with mansions, all aglow with the color of sunset.
 A beautiful scenery well thought out and sculpted with fine proportion, each piece aligned and relating to the next at just the right measure of space.
 The allure of the avenue beckons, and the children become excited to get out to see more, when they notice the number 7.
 This is of course the prompt to find the key with the matching number, insert the key into the lock, and free themselves so that they can investigate Libra.